Figure skating spins: Spin combinations

-Combination spins are required in the programs of all disciplines.
+Spin combinations are required in the short programs and free skating programs of single skaters and pair skaters.
 Flying spins and basic spins can be combined in any number of variations.
-The maintenance, or acceleration, of the rotational momentum created on the entrance of the first spin is the most important principle governing the execution of combination spins, which require quick movements during the spins' transitions.
-When a change of feet is required to successfully perform combination spins, the center of rotation of subsequent spins should be as close as possible to the center of rotation of the first spin of the combination.
-Combination spins must include more than one position and may or may not involve a change of foot.
+The maintenance, or acceleration, of the rotational momentum created on the entrance of the first spin is the most important principle governing the execution of spin combinations, which require quick movements during the spins' transitions.
+When a change of feet is required to successfully perform spin combinations, the center of rotation of subsequent spins should be as close as possible to the center of rotation of the first spin of the combination.
+Spin combinations must include more than one position and may or may not involve a change of foot.